raulcostajunior/fludoku_demo/README.md

 </div>
 <br><br>

-`fludoko_demo` demonstrates two important aspects for using Fludoku in a Flutter application that may not be immediately obvious:
+`fludoku_demo` demonstrates two important aspects for using Fludoku in a Flutter application that may not be immediately obvious: